You don't plan on breaking your foot. No one wakes up and decides it's a good day for a foot or ankle fracture. It's an accident. It's unplanned.

 Surgery to Repair a Broken Foot

-Don’t let the idea of surgery scare you from coming in to get your foot fracture checked.
+Don't let the idea of surgery scare you from coming in to get your foot fracture checked.
 Knowledge is power!
-Knowing what you’re dealing with will let you be in control of your recovery.
+Knowing what you're dealing with will let you be in control of your recovery.
 In this case, short-term inconvenience will prevent long-term pain.
+It will also allow you to get back to your normal activities and physical activity sooner.

 Don’t Wait to Get Your Foot Fracture Treated